sjmichae/phylobio_final_project/readme.md

 A second branch of the project uses morphological protein data as a proof of principle to analyze ion channel phylogeny.
 Because of the precision and abundance of sequence data, it is the dominant method of phylogenetic analysis, especially when protein structures have not been fully resolved.
 Yet the mantra of biology that structure determines function rings true.

 A shortcoming of protein sequence data is that it only allows us to examine the primary structure--the order of amino acids--of the ion channels or any other protein for that matter.
+Yet the mantra of biology that structure determines function rings true.
 Amino acids form secondary, tertiary and quaternary structures in which the various residues and subunits interact.
 Two different polypeptide chains may produce near-identical three-dimensional structures or a single residue substitution could contort the entire structure.
-Protein evolution models tend to deal with this quandary by
+Protein evolution models tend to deal with this quandary by focusing on the relative rates of evolution between each amino acid pair.

 The tools I used were...
 See analysis files at (links to analysis files).